safe-global/safe-cli/README.md

 There're 3 operation modes:
 - **blockchain**: The default mode, transactions are sent to blockchain.
 - **tx-service**: Use `tx-service` command to enable it.
-Transactions are sent to the Gnosis Transaction Service (if available on the network), so you will be able to see it on the Gnosis Safe web interface/mobile apps.
+Transactions are sent to the Gnosis Transaction Service (if available on the network), so you will be able to see it on the Safe web interface/mobile apps.
 At least one signer is needed to send transactions to the service.
 Txs are **not executed**.
 - **relay-service**: Use `relay-service [optional-gas-token]` to enable it.
 Sends transactions trough the Gnosis Relay Service (if available on the network).
 If a optional gas token is set, it will be used to send transactions.

 Loading owners is not needed if you just want to do `read-only` operations.